gemini-projects/gemini/README.md

 # Where Book has a reference to Author by using its name logical key
 ```

-**ATTENTION:** Gemini is not ready for production.
-It's in a heavy development phase.
+**ATTENTION:** Gemini is a WIP and it is not ready for production environments.

 ## Quick start
-Gemini was developed to be used with different storage types.
+Gemini was developed to be used with different storage drivers.
 Currently it supports postgresql database storage.

 ##### Requirements
 * Postgresql 11